COVID-19 Recovery Assistance

 - Must have been in operation for at least one year as of July 1, 2019.

 - Must be a for-profit business of any legal structure (non-profit organizations are not eligible).

-Grant awards will range from $1,000 – $10,000.
-Preference will be given to businesses that have not received assistance from the Iowa Small Business Relief Grant, the Targeted Small Business Sole Operator Fund, the Paycheck Protection Program or other grants.
+Grant awards ranged from $3,500 – $10,000.
+Preference was given to businesses that had not received assistance from the Iowa Small Business Relief Grant, the Targeted Small Business Sole Operator Fund, the Paycheck Protection Program or other grants.